alexandrelamberty/nidus-web-app/README.md

 ## Test with NPM

-At the moment only some tests for the routes and components are avalable!
+At the moment only some tests for the routes and components are available!

 ```bash
 npm run test